Redot-Engine/redot-docs/tutorials/migrating/upgrading_to_godot_4.rst

-.. _doc_upgrading_to_godot_4:
+.. _doc_upgrading_to_redot_4:

-Upgrading from Godot 3 to Godot 4
+Upgrading from redot 3 to redot 4
 =================================

-Should I upgrade to Godot 4?
+Should I upgrade to redot 4?
 ----------------------------

 Before beginning the upgrade process, it's worth thinking about the advantages